rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::stripe`

-Creates a logical volume composed of volumes that are created from scratch or from an existing backup based on the value provided in `node['rs-mysql']['restore']['lineage']` attribute.
-If this attribute is set, the volumes will be restored from a backup matching this lineage otherwise otherwise volumes comprising the logical volume will be created from scratch.
+Creates a new logical volume composed of volumes from scratch or from an existing backup based on the value provided in the `node['rs-mysql']['restore']['lineage']` attribute.
+If this attribute is set, the volumes will be restored from a backup matching this lineage otherwise a new logical volume composed of volumes will be created from scratch.
 This recipe will create a striped logical volume using LVM on the volumes and format the logical volume using the filesystem specified in `node['rs-mysql']['device']['filesystem']`.
 This will also mount the volume on the location specified in `node['rs-mysql']['device']['mount_point']` and move the MySQL database directory to the logical volume.